Ledger’s Next-Generation Devices: Ledger Stax vs Ledger Flex

 Ledger Flex: The New Standard for Ledger Devices

 Its 2.8” E Ink touchscreen, which is flat rather than curved, benefits from the secure touchscreen technology introduced with Ledger Stax.
 The screen of Ledger Flex allows you to read transaction details clearly and offers a comparable user experience to Ledger Stax.
-It also supports both Bluetooth and NFC, enabling seamless connectivity with a range of devices, including desktops, smartphones, and tablets.
+It also supports both Bluetooth and NFC, enabling seamless connectivity with a range of signers, including desktops, smartphones, and tablets.

 Ledger Flex also allows you to customize its E Ink touchscreen, with the choice to set the lock screen to whichever image, NFT, or digital art piece you like.
-Put simply, secure touchscreens should be accessible to everyone, and Ledger Flex is the entry-level device in Ledger’s new secure touchscreen category.
+Put simply, secure touchscreens should be accessible to everyone, and Ledger Flex is the entry-level signer in Ledger’s new secure touchscreen category.

 Ledger Stax Vs Ledger Flex: Ledger: Which Device Should I Choose?